Disconnection and entropic repulsion for the harmonic crystal with random conductances: Introduction

+As remarked earlier, there are strong links between the Gaussian free field and random interlacements, for which similar disconnection-type and other events of a large deviation nature have been studied extensively in recent years in the case of constant conductances, see~\cite{chiarini2020entropic,li2014lower,li2015large,nitzschner2017solidification,sznitman2017disconnection,sznitman2019bulk,sznitman2019macroscopic,sznitman2020excess}.
+The results of this work may potentially help in shedding some light on the situation of disconnection phenomena for random interlacements and random walks among random conductances and entropic repulsion for the occupation time measure, in the spirit of~\cite{chiarini2020entropic,li2017lower,li2014lower,sznitman2017disconnection}.
+In a different direction, we remark that the Gaussian free field with random conductances also has implications for more general gradient fields with nonconvex potentials, as studied in~\cite{biskup2011scaling}.
+For such fields the percolative properties are even less accessible (see~\cite{rodriguez2016decoupling} for a treatment of percolation models of this type).
+Finally, the study of disconnection by level-sets of the planar Gaussian free field (with suitably chosen boundary conditions on a large box) remains open also in the case of constant conductances.
+We refer to~\cite{ding2018chemical,ding2020percolation} for some recent results concerning level-set percolation in the planar case.
 The organization of this article is as follows.
-In section~\ref{sec:NotationUsefulResults}, notation is introduced together with some known results on random walks and the Gaussian free field on the weighted graph $(\bbZ^d, \bbE_d,\omega)$, heat kernel bounds, some potential theory and the change of probability method.
-In section~\ref{sec:GFF_RandomCond} we introduce the parameters $\alpha^\omega_{\ast}$, $\alpha^\omega_{\ast\ast}$ and $\overline{\alpha}^\omega$ and show that they are constant, finite and strictly positive for $P$-a.e.\ $\omega \in \Omega_\lambda$, see Proposition~\ref{prop:alpha_ast} and Theorems~\ref{thm:StretchedExpDecay} and~\ref{thm:alpha_bar}.
+In Section~\ref{sec:NotationUsefulResults}, notation is introduced together with some known results on random walks and the Gaussian free field on the weighted graph $(\bbZ^d, \bbE_d,\omega)$, heat kernel bounds, some potential theory and the change of probability method.
+In Section~\ref{sec:GFF_RandomCond} we introduce the parameters $\alpha^\omega_{\ast}$, $\alpha^\omega_{\ast\ast}$ and $\overline{\alpha}^\omega$ and show that they are constant, finite and strictly positive for $P$-a.e.\ $\omega \in \Omega_\lambda$, see Proposition~\ref{prop:alpha_ast} and Theorems~\ref{thm:StretchedExpDecay} and~\ref{thm:alpha_bar}.
 We also show a stretched exponential decay of the connectivity function for $\alpha > \alpha_{\ast\ast}$.
 Section~\ref{sec:Solidification} contains the proof of the solidification estimate~\eqref{eq:SolidMainResultIntro} and related capacity controls, see Theorem~\ref{thm:SolidificationTheorem} and Corollary~\ref{cor:CapacityDirichletSolidification}.
-In section~\ref{sec:LowerBound}, we prove in Theorem~\ref{thm:MainLowerBound} the main quenched asymptotic lower bound on disconnection~\eqref{eq:LowerBoundIntro} and in Proposition~\ref{prop:homo_killed} the convergence of capacities that we employ in this bound and later.
+In Section~\ref{sec:LowerBound}, we prove in Theorem~\ref{thm:MainLowerBound} the main quenched asymptotic lower bound on disconnection~\eqref{eq:LowerBoundIntro} and in Proposition~\ref{prop:homo_killed} the convergence of capacities that we employ in this bound and later.
 Section~\ref{sec:Quenched} contains quenched Gaussian bounds that are the foundation of the upper bounds in the next section.
-In section~\ref{sec:UpperBounds} we show the main asymptotic upper bounds~\eqref{eq:UpperBoundIntro} and~\eqref{eq:EntropicRepulsionIntro} in Theorems~\ref{thm:UpperBound} and~\ref{thm:EntropicRepulsion}, using the results of sections~\ref{sec:Solidification} and~\ref{sec:Quenched}.
+In Section~\ref{sec:UpperBounds} we show the main asymptotic upper bounds~\eqref{eq:UpperBoundIntro} and~\eqref{eq:EntropicRepulsionIntro} in Theorems~\ref{thm:UpperBound} and~\ref{thm:EntropicRepulsion}, using the results of Sections~\ref{sec:Solidification} and~\ref{sec:Quenched}.
 We will use the following convention concerning constants.
 We denote by $c$, $c'$, $\ldots$ positive constants with values that change from place to place.
 Numbered constants $c_1$, $c_2$, $\ldots$ are defined at the place of their first occurrence within the text and remain fixed.
 All constants may implicitly depend on the dimension and on the parameter $\lambda \in (0,1)$.
 Dependence of constants on additional parameters will appear explicitly in the notation.